-Justin’s Review: There’s a good reason why the decade of the 80’s is nefariously known for sequels, and we might as well plunk down Jaws 3-D (aka Jaws 3) in front of them all.
-Showing a cameo of Jaws 19 in Back to the Future part II was considered biting (heh) satire at the time.
+Justin’s review: There’s a good reason why the ’80s is nefariously known for sequels, and we might as well plunk down Jaws 3-D (aka Jaws 3) in front of them all.
 Yes, Jaws was a successful movie, but you’d think there’s only so many places one could go when the main antagonist is a giant shark with its own thudding soundtrack, and I think the first movie covered them all.

-Alas, we get three sequels containing various degrees of suck, all trying in vain to meld Speilberg’s classic with the 80’s horror mindset of sequels, bankable villains and gory reveals.
-I give props to the filmmakers of Jaws 3-D – they didn’t operate under an illusion that they were making anything other than a castaway bank check.
+Alas, we get three sequels containing various degrees of torpor, all trying in vain to meld Speilberg’s classic with the ’80s horror mindset of sequels, bankable villains, and gory reveals.
+I give props to the filmmakers of Jaws 3-D — they didn’t operate under an illusion that they were making anything other than a castaway bank check.
 They figured, if you’re going to be a young sibling to a great star, you might as well do something different and to hell with the consequences!

-Dennis Quaid is Mike Brody, the son of Martin Brody of Jaws fame.
+In the film we meet Mike Brody (Dennis Quaid), the son of Martin Brody of Jaws fame.
 Quaid works for Sea World alongside his girlfriend (name: not going to bother), happy and blissful until a giant man-eating shark from his past decides to wriggle its way through the Sea World lagoon gates and into the main area.
-Said shark has stealth capability, in that it’s able to hide its presence for almost two or three days without everyone working there really noticing.
+Said shark has stealth capability in that it’s able to hide its presence for almost two or three days without everyone working there really noticing.
 It can also swim in reverse and batter its way through construction projects like tissue paper.

 On one hand, this movie is great free publicity for Sea World.
 On the other hand, its publicity comes in the form of “Come here and you’ll get your genitals bitten off by a giant man-eating shark!”
 I’m not sure the trade-off is worth it.